DyingEcho/haxxor/README.md

  (You may be wondering what the `false` is for... don't worry, it'll be useful soon.
 Just use it for now and all will be well.)

 ## Writing haxxor code
-You can read the documentation in [specs.md](specs.md).
+You can read the documentation in [specs.md](info/specs.md).
 If you have any questions and a thorough reading of the docs doesn't help, [submit an issue](../../issues).

+There's a custom file type for developing in PyCharm which you can download [here](info/filetype.jar).